ga4gh/vrs-python/README.md

 vrs-python embeds vrs as a submodule.
 When checking out vrs-python and switching branches, it is important to make sure that the submodule tracks vrs-python correctly.
-The recommended way to do this is `git config --global submodule.recurse true`. **If you don't set submodule.recurse, developers and reviewers must be extremely careful to not accidentially upgrade or downgrade schemas with respect to vrs-python.**
+The recommended way to do this is `git config --global submodule.recurse true`. **If you don't set submodule.recurse, developers and reviewers must be extremely careful to not accidentally upgrade or downgrade schemas with respect to vrs-python.**

 Alternatively, see `misc/githooks/`.